CIS-566-Fall-2023/hw03-legos/README.md

  which can be followed by a Split node to create two "outputs" from this logic: particles in a group tagging them as "places to put a brick on" and "places that did not have a brick placed at them".

-## Exposing node parameters
+## User Controls
-Allow a user to interact with your node as a singular tool by exposing certain parameters:
+The project allows users to interact with the geometry by exposing certain parameters:
-- Adjusting the scale of the bricks that compose your model, allowing it to be made from more or fewer bricks.
-  - This should adjust the spacing of your particles as well as the scale of the LEGO brick FBXs
+- Brick Scale: adjust the scale of the bricks by altering the point separation parameter.
-- Changing the threshold at which a particle is determined to be a sloped brick instead of a block brick.
+- Slope Threshold: change the threshold at which a particle is determined to be a sloped brick instead of a block brick.
-- Adjusting the percentage of "top" particles that display as flat bricks, rather than placing no brick there at all.

-## Rendering
-Render at least one LEGO-ified mesh using the three-point lighting technique discussed in class, and apply a plastic-like material to your bricks.

-## Extra Credit
-- Rigid body simulation
-  - Simulate dropping your LEGO model and having its bricks separate from the force of the impact
-  - For even more credit, try adding vertical glue constraints to mimic the brick studs locking together
-- Add more brick types
-  - Use irregularly-shaped bricks such as a leaf to create terrain
-  - Refer to [stud.io](https://www.bricklink.com/v3/studio/download.page) for additional brick models
+- Top Brick Coverage: adjust the percentage of flat bricks covering the surface instead of exposed bricks.